LukasHasf/SpatiallyVaryingDeconvolution.jl/docs/src/example_conf.md

 - `multiscale` : Whether to use multiscale convolutions instead of normal ones.
 Increases performance in conjuction with transfer training, but requires more memory (significantly more in 3D).
 - `deconv` :  Which type of deconvolution layer to use.
 Currently available: `"wiener"`, `"rl"`, `"rl_flfm"`. `"wiener"` for a Wiener deconvolution layer, `"rl"` for Richardson-Lucy deconvolution layer and `"rl_flfm"` for a Richardson-Lucy deconvolution that is adapted to Fourier Light Field Microscopy (2D observation -> 3D reconstruction).
 - `psfs_path`, `psfs_key` : Path to file containing the PSFs. `mat` files have `dict`-like structure, so you also need to provide the key with which one can access the PSFs array.
 - `nrsamples` : The number of samples to load and train with.
-They will be divided into 70% training and 30% testing data.
+They will be divided into 70% training and 30% validation data.
 - `epochs` : The number of epochs the model will be trained.
-- `log_losses` : Boolean to indicate if the train and test loss after each epoch should be saved into a file.
+- `log_losses` : Boolean to indicate if the train and validation loss after each epoch should be saved into a file.
-- `plot_interval`, `plot_path` : Plot the result of using the model on the first testing sample every `plot_interval`-th epoch and save the result in the directory `plot_path`.
+- `plot_interval`, `plot_path` : Plot the result of using the model on the first validation sample every `plot_interval`-th epoch and save the result in the directory `plot_path`.
 Set `plot_interval` to `0` to deactivate.
 - `load_checkpoints`, `checkpoint_path` : You can continue training from a previously saved checkpoint.
 If you want to do so, set `load_checkpoints` to `true` and provide the path to the checkpoint you want to load.
 Alternatively, set `load_checkpoints` to `latest` to load the most recent checkpoint in `checkpoint_dir`.
 In that case, `checkpoint_path` is ignored.
 - `checkpoint_dir`, `save_interval` : During training, every `save_interval`-th epoch, a checkpoint will be saved into the directory `checkpoint_dir`.
 Set `save_interval` to `0` to disable this.
 At the end of training, a checkpoint will be saved regardless.